Home Inspection Red Flags in Triangle Area Real Estate

 - Make informed purchase decisions

-After inspecting thousands of homes from Hillsborough to Fuquay-Varina, from South Boston, VA to Sanford, NC, I've seen it all.
+After inspecting thousands of homes from Greensboro to Raleigh, from Hillsborough to Sanford, we've seen it all.
 The key is knowing what to look for and understanding what it means for your investment.

-Buying a home in Central NC, The Triangle, Southern VA, or Northern SC?
+Buying a home in Central North Carolina, The Triangle, or the Triad?
 Don't trust your biggest investment to an out-of-area inspector who doesn't know our regional challenges.
-Dean Young, Certified Master Inspector®, brings 30+ years of construction experience and intimate knowledge of local building patterns to every inspection.
-Call The Inspection Co at 336-989-8185 to schedule an inspection that reveals what others might miss.
+The Inspection Co brings 30+ years of construction experience and intimate knowledge of local building patterns to every inspection.
+Call 336-989-8185 to schedule an inspection that reveals what others might miss.